AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 In addition, the following assumptions need to be addressed when using SPARK on only part of a program:

+* [ADA_EXTERNAL]
+  Objects accessed outside of SPARK, either directly for statically allocated objects, or through their address or a pointer for all objects, should comply with the assumptions described in [SPARK_EXTERNAL].

 * [ADA_PRIVATE_TYPES]
   Private types whose full view is not analyzed, yet are used in SPARK code, need to comply with the implicit or explicit contracts used by